 India is blessed with picturesque beauty on these islands and tourism is one of the major sources of income for Andaman.
 Though tourists are appreciated for contributing to the livelihood of locals, plastic waste left behind by them seem to pose a major issue here.

-Let us all be mindful of our environment and contribute in restoring balance to our Mother Earth by traveling responsibly.
+Let us all be mindful of our environment and contribute to restoring balance to our Mother Earth by travelling responsibly.
 This will leave a beautiful place for our future generations also to explore and be happy.

 Now, go on and enjoy 🙂